 Is pet fostering right for you?

-Many organizations provide their fosters with training, and information about the pet’s temperament and medical needs.
-Fosters are given essential supplies, such as food and access to veterinary care, and a 24-hour emergency number if problems arise.
+Many organizations provide their fosters with training, and any information they have about a pet’s medical, training, and other needs.
+They are given essential supplies, such as food and access to veterinary care for fostered pets.

 Pet fosters must remember that they are a vital, but temporary guardian to a dog or cat in need.